sflabbe/railway-impact-simulator/README.md

 Open `http://127.0.0.1:8501` in your browser.

-If you want to access it from another device on your LAN, bind to all interfaces:
+To access it from another device on your LAN:

 ```bash
 streamlit run <path-to-streamlit-app>.py --server.address 0.0.0.0 --server.port 8501